 Children under aged 1-9 are particularly vulnerable to damage to the retina’s RPE and photoreceptor cells from blue light emitted by computers, smartphones and other handheld devices.
 This creates a dilemma for parents who find that providing children with handheld devices makes for peace in the family during long road trips, at the restaurant and other places where children get impatient with adult activities.

 Until about age 9, young children’s eyes have not fully developed the protective pigment to help filter harmful blue light.
 Babies have little, if any, melanin pigment in their eyes.
 The only pigment in eyes is brown melanin.
-Whether we have blue, green, hazel or brown eyes simply depends on how much melanin is present – not whether there is blue pigment instead of brown pigment.7 Melatin is important for filtering out blue light and when there is little or no melatin, then blue light is more dangerous.
+Whether we have blue, green, hazel or brown eyes simply depends on how much melanin is present – not whether there is blue pigment instead of brown pigment.7 Melatonin is important for filtering out blue light and when there is little or no melatonin, then blue light is more dangerous.

 Additionally, in young children blue light appears to retard the development of retinal nerve cells.